xapian/xapian-docsprint/practical_example/searching/database_modified.rst

 Database Modified
 -----------------

-On rare occasions, you may come across an error `Database Modified`, which may occur when reading a database.
-To resolve this error, you will need to open the database with the ``Database::reopen`` which ensures that you're using the latest revision of the database.
+If you're updating the same database you search from (rather than updating a separate database and then "flipping" between them, using a stub database), you may run into `DatabaseModifiedError`, and exception that can be raised while reading from the database.
+What this means is that the database has changed too much since you opened it for Xapian to be able to continue supplying you with information.
+The solution here is to re-open the database with its ``reopen`` method.